openpolitics/manifesto/manifesto/democracy.md

 Allow for full and proper recall of MPs: any e-petition to recall their MP supported by 20% of all registered constituency electors should trigger a local referendum (yes/no majority vote required) as to whether to hold a fresh byelection.

-## Lords Reform

-Replace the House of Lords with a second chamber made up of randomly-selected citizens tasked with reviewing and amending legislation created by the House of Commons.

-Citizens are selected from the electoral roll and serve a single fixed-length term.
-A subset of the chamber is changed each year.
-Leave from work is legally protected, and help back to work included in the cost.

 ## Party Funding